-Before or on the morning of a student's absence, the student is requested to call/notifiy PRIDE Transitions about the absence at 682-8891.
+Before or on the morning of a student's absence, the student is requested to call/notify PRIDE Transitions about the absence at 682-8893.
+Students should also contact any other sites that occur in their personal schedule for the day, including the bus company.
 This number may be accessed 24 hours a day.
 For students who are their own guardians, parent verification of absences is not required, but may be requested depending on individual circumstances.